stephengroe/service-animal-adoption/README.md

 * **Trainer details.** I'd like to add additional details on trainer information, including a page for each trainer and a listing of their registered service animals.

-* **ZIP sorting.** ZIP code sorting hasn't been implemented, since nearly all searches would return zero results!
-The fetched data is collected, but would need to be added to the search feature.
+* **ZIP sorting.** ZIP code sorting hasn't been implemented.
+Since since there are only a handful of demo animals, nearly all searches would return zero results!
+Nearby ZIP codes are collected, but aren't included in a search feature yet.

 ## Acknowledgements

 Special thanks to the rest of our Hacks for Humanity team: Stephanie Bucklin, Eric Covino, Anved Puri, and Bryan Rojas.
+Thanks also to our mentors during the hackathon.

-And of course, the organizers and sponsors of Hacks for Humanity who made the event possible!
+And of course, the organizers and sponsors of the hackathon who made it all possible!